-Since 2020, each cohort of the Master of Physician Assistant Studies (MPAS) program has successfully passed the PANCE, demonstrating our commitment to excellence.
+Since 2020, each cohort of the Master of Physician Assistant Studies (MPAS) program has successfully met or exceeded the national PANCE pass rate, demonstrating the commitment to excellence.
 Under the leadership of the new Dean, who is also a physician assistant, we have expanded our faculty and staff to meet the growing needs of our program.
 In July of 2024 the Brooks College of Health Professions moved into a state-of-the-art building in Fort Wayne.
-This ensures that our students receive the highest quality education and support throughout their journey at Trine University.
+This ensures that students receive the highest quality education and support throughout their journey at Trine University.